hoffmangroup/segway/doc/segway.rst

 Essentially, it allows the duration model to switch the behavior of the rest of the model only after a multiple of *scale* bp has passed.
-Using ``4:`` for a label means all labels 4 or higher, and they are set to a minimum segment length of 200 and a maximum segment length of 2200.
+Using ``4:`` for a label means all labels 4 or higher, and they are set to a minimum segment length of 200 and no maximum segment length.

 Due to the lack of an epilogue in the model, it is possible to get one segment per sequence that actually does not meet.
 This is expected and